archie04/Password-Protection/README.md

 # Password-Protection
-Password protection system using 8051 microcontroller.Programmed on Keil simulation on Proteus.
+Password protection system using 8051 microcontroller.Programmed on Keil and simulation on Proteus.